 - Does the lender educate borrowers about effective debt management?

 Experience and Longevity

 - Is the lender a steady and responsible lender with a track record that demonstrates its commitment to students?

 If you have not previously received a Federal Direct Loan, the Federal Government requires you to complete entrance counseling to ensure you understand the responsibilities and obligations of borrowing a loan.
 This online counseling session helps guide you through managing your student loans, both during and after your program.

 You may need to complete more than one session depending on the type of loan you are offered.

-- Loan Entrance Counseling for Federal Direct Subsidized, Unsubsidized, and Graduate PLUS Loans in completed online at studentaid.gov
+- Loan Entrance Counseling for Federal Direct Subsidized, Unsubsidized, and Graduate PLUS Loans is completed online at studentaid.gov

-If you were awarded a Federal Nursing Loan, your promissory note Is completed through ECSI, the University of Mary's Nursing loan service.
-Funds cannot be released to your University of Mary student account a promissory note is completed.
+If you were awarded a Federal Nursing Loan, your promissory note Is completed through ECSI, the University of Mary's nursing loan servicer.
+Funds cannot be released to your University of Mary student account until a promissory note is completed.